Solar-network/docs/docs/tutorials/node/setupdevnet.md

 #### Provision a Linux Server

-Running an Swipechain Core Devnet node is not like Bitcoin mining, and thus there are more options to choose from.
+Running an Solar Core Devnet node is not like Bitcoin mining, and thus there are more options to choose from.
 AWS, Linode, Digital Ocean, Vultr, Microsoft Azure, and OVH are just a few recommended choices.

 Delegate Nodes have a higher minimum requirement on the hardware specifications.
 These nodes are the security of our network so their uptime is of most importance in making sure the network runs smoothly.